Find what makes the site feel generic

 Northbridge creates practical logo direction, type, color, visual tone, and web-ready brand assets for businesses preparing a sharper website.

-Northbridge creates the practical identity pieces a website needs: logo direction, type, color, visual tone, supporting marks, image guidance, and launch-ready assets.
+We create the practical identity pieces a website needs: logo direction, type, color, visual tone, supporting marks, image guidance, and launch-ready assets.

 Most projects move through discovery, structure, production, review, and launch support.